BA (Hons)

 Modules

-This module is an introduction to studies which will be advanced by Prose Fiction 2B, in which students develop their own short fictional writing while studying exemplary works in the short form, which will be examined across a number of interrelated axes:
+This module is an introduction to studies in which students develop their own short fictional writing while studying exemplary works in the short form, which will be examined across a number of interrelated axes:

 Building on Creative Non-Fiction, this module will show students why creative non-fiction is a major growth area in contemporary publishing, one that provides writers with lots of potential opportunities to work professionally.
 A range of exemplary texts will be studied, in familiar forms such as memoir, and additionally in forms such as biography and travel writing.
 Unconventional and innovative styles of narration will be considered, alongside more standard linear narratives.
 Students will delve deeper into research methods, how to use sources both private and public, as well as into the challenges and problems of such excavations.
 Students will then develop their own writing skills in creating and shaping relatable narratives from real-life origins, appreciating also the occasionally blurred lines between fictional and factual modes.
 Through practical workshops they will develop and refine a piece of creative non-fiction prior to eventual submission.